 We are limited in the amount our bank can loan in the aggregate to a single borrower or related borrowers by the amount of the bank's capital.
 CapStar Bank is a Tennessee-chartered bank and therefore is subject to the legal lending limits of the state of Tennessee and federal law.
 Tennessee and federal legal lending limits are safety and soundness measures intended to prevent one person or a relatively small and economically related group of persons from borrowing an unduly large amount of a bank's funds.
 They are also intended to safeguard a bank's depositors by diversifying the risk of loan losses among a relatively large number of credit-worthy borrowers engaged in various types of businesses.
 Under Tennessee law, total loans and extensions of credit to a borrower generally may not exceed 15% of our bank's capital, surplus and undivided profits.
 However, such loans may be in excess of that percentage, but not above 25%, if each loan in excess of 15% is first submitted to and approved in advance in writing by the board of directors and a record is kept of such written approval and reported to the board of directors quarterly.
 We have also established an internal limit on loans to one borrower to be between 7% and 15% of our risked based capital, depending upon the underlying risk rating of the borrower.
 Loans in excess of our internal limit are noted as a policy exception and require acknowledgment by our bank's full board of directors.
 Based upon our bank's current capital levels, the amount it may lend is significantly less than that of many of our larger competitors and may discourage potential borrowers who have credit needs in excess of the bank's lending limit from doing business with us.
 Our bank accommodates larger loans by selling participations in those loans to other financial institutions, but this strategy may not always be available.
-If we are unable to compete effectively for loans from our target clients, we may not be able to effectively, implement our business strategy, which could have a ma
+If we are unable to compete effectively for loans from our target clients, we may not be able to effectively implement our business strategy, which could have a material adverse effect on our assets, business, cash flow, condition (financial or otherwise), liquidity, prospects and results of operations.